Dead Man’s Hollow

 People walked the trails and absorb the surroundings even as a cool November rain fell.
 The steel-grey sky provided a backdrop for the brilliant yellow of slowly fading sycamore trees.

 One hiker paused, leaning on his well-worn walking stick, before using it to whack a clump of plants.

 “This is Japanese knotweed,” David Pencoske explained.
 “It isn’t native to Pennsylvania and it crowds out plants that belong here.”

 Pencoske, a native of nearby White Oak, is a volunteer steward of the land.
 He spends his free time hiking, scouting out non-native plants and uprooting as many as one man can.

 “I spend so much time in the Hollow,” Pencoske said.
 “The mountains in White Oak where I live were all lumbered off and roads and buildings were put up.
 Everything is developed.”

 Until recently, Dead Man’s Hollow too could have been developed.
 However, the Allegheny Land Trust, a nonprofit land conservation organization, worked diligently to permanently secure this peaceful green space.
-They succeeded and now own and manage the Hollow as a wildlife preserve.
+It succeeded and now owns and manages the Hollow as a wildlife preserve.

 The sights, sounds and activities of civilization surround but seldom intrude into the Hollow.
 The modest homes of Lincoln and Liberty Boroughs border much of the wildlife preserve.
 A hundred yards away, just across the Youghiogheny River, sits the City of McKeesport.
 Having lost half its population since the decline of Big Steel, the city deals with challenges common to small cities throughout the northeastern states.